-How to Make Make Ahead Meatballs
+Make Ahead Meatballs: Freezer Meatballs

-You can never have enough meal ideas that are ready to go right?
+You can never have enough meal ideas that are ready to go, right?
 We love having these make-ahead meatballs in our freezer because they are fast, ready to go, and leave you with plenty of possibilities!

 Make-Ahead Meatballs

-Since they are already pre-cooked you can throw them in the slow cooker with various sauces and make an easy meal, or you can simply heat up and eat!
+Since they are already pre-cooked, you can throw them in the slow cooker with various sauces and make an easy meal, or you can simply heat up and eat!
 We like ours warmed up on top of pasta with a simple sauce.
 Here’s how I make them up and store them.

 I generally do a basic meatball recipe with hamburger, garlic powder, minced onion, and salt.
 You can also always add breadcrumbs or oatmeal to make your meat stretch further.

-Mix the seasonings into the meat well and roll to form your meatballs (or somewhat meatball shaped balls!)
+Mix the seasonings into the meat well and roll to form your meatballs (or somewhat meatball-shaped balls!)
 Place them in any baking dish or cookie tray with high sides.
-Depending on how lean your mixture is, these could cook off a lot of extra fat so there is no need to grease your pan.

-Let the meatballs cool completely and then package them for the freezer.
+Let the meatballs cool completely, and then package them for the freezer.

-You can either put them in individual meal serving size bags or into one large freezer bag where you can just take out the amount you need.
+You can either put them in individual meal serving-size bags or into one large freezer bag where you can just take out the amount you need.

 Want to add these make ahead meatballs to freeze to your Recipe Binder?
 Print the recipe below: